lgeurts/text-align/README.md

         - [x] Left
         - [x] Right
         - [x] Center
-* Reselect same lines again after to you can quickly use another command after
 * Merge into master and delete branch
 * Publish to atom.io